Hardcore punk in the United Kingdom: Metalcore

 Bridgend, Wales band Bullet for My Valentine's debut album The Poison was released in October 2005 in Europe and was released in February 2006 in the United States.
 On July 26, 2006, Blabbermouth.net reported that The Poison has sold 72,000 copies in the United States.
 On October 27, 2007, Blabbermouth.net reported that The Poison has sold 336,000 copies in the United States.
 On April 3, 2010, Billboard reported that The Poison sold 573,000 copies in the United States.
 The Poison was certified gold by the RIAA on January 30, 2009.
 Bullet for My Valentine's second album Scream Aim Fire, released in 2008, peaked at number 4 on the Billboard 200 and sold 360,000 copies in the United States.
 Bullet for My Valentine's 2010 album Fever peaked at number 3 on the Billboard 200, selling 71,000 copies in the United States during its first week of release.
 Fevers song "Your Betrayal" peaked at number 25 on the Bubbling Under Hot 100 chart.

 The late-2000s metalcore scene was fronted by Architects and Bring Me the Horizon.
 In 2008, Brighton band Architects became the second British band to sign to the label Century Media Records.
 Their debut on the label, 2009's Hollow Crown, peaked at 117 on the UK Albums Chart, their subsequent albums gradually raising in chart prominence, with their 2016 album All Our Gods Have Abandoned Us eventually peaking at 15.
 Sheffield's Bring Me the Horizon began their career playing deathcore, before transitioning into metalcore with their second album Suicide Season.
 In 2013, they signed to the major label RCA Records, who released their fourth album Sempiternal, which peaked at number 3 on the UK albums chart.
 The band's massive mainstream success led publications such as the Guardian and the Independent to accredit them as "the new Metallica".

 Asking Alexandria from York were the most successful bands to originate from the MySpace metalcore scene.
-They released their debut album Stand Up and Scream in 2009, reaching number 29 on the U.S. independent albums chart.
+They released their debut album Stand Up and Scream in 2009, reaching number 29 on the US independent albums chart.
 According to RockSound, the album made the band "global stars of the scene" and its influence "redefined and reinvigorated [the] genre nearly singlehandedly".
 Its lead single "the Final Episode" was certified gold in the US in the following years.